-If you're not getting enough vitamins B or E, it can show up in your nerves and other parts of your body.
+A lack of vitamins B or E can affect your nerves and other parts of your body.
 You might not be eating the right foods.
-Or you might have anemia, a genetic disorder, cystic fibrosis, or another medical issue.
-Your doctor can give you a blood test to check your vitamin levels and recommend diet changes, supplements, or other treatments.
+Your doctor can give you a blood test to check your vitamin levels.
+They’ll suggest foods to eat, supplements, or other treatments.

-Nerve issues can be a side effect of some prescription drugs.
+Nerve issues are often a side effect of some prescription drugs.
 Medications for cancer (chemotherapy), HIV or AIDS, high blood pressure, tuberculosis, and certain infections can cause weakness or numbness in your hands and feet.
-Check with your doctor to see if you might be able to switch or change the dosage of your treatment to ease your tingling.
+Check with your doctor to see if your medication is to blame.
+They might be able to switch or change the dosage.

 Your kidneys get rid of toxins in your blood that can hurt nerves.
-So when your kidneys aren't working right, your nerves suffer.
+So when your kidneys aren’t working right, your hands and feet may tingle.
 The two most common causes of kidney failure are diabetes and high blood pressure.
-Dialysis is a short-term treatment for kidney failure -- you’ll likely need a kidney transplant to treat it long-term.

 Charcot-Marie-Tooth disease and hereditary neuropathy with liability to pressure palsies (HNPP) are two genetic disorders that cause numbness in your hands and feet.
 Charcot-Marie-Tooth disease wears away your muscle.
 You may need physical therapy or special aids to lessen symptoms.
 HNPP affects your nerves and is more likely to cause numbness and weakness in your arms and legs.
 Avoiding certain positions can help.